ckenst/testing-guides/README.md

 This is my testing guide.
 It is filled with catalogs, heuritics, guidewords, cheat sheets, lists, links and other models I find useful.

-_This is still very much a work in progress as I figure out how to best focus and use it.
-Currently it is too large and not focused enough on test ideas_
+_This is still very much a work in progress as I figure out how to best focus and use it._

 * Sometimes I like catalogs
 * Sometimes I like checklists